run-ai/docs/docs/admin/admin-ui-setup/admin-ui-users.md

 !!!
 Note

     * To be able to review, add, update and delete users, you must have *System Administrator* access.
 To upgrade your access, contact a system administrator.
     * When SSO is enabled, users created using the procedure below will be local users only.
+You can only provide SSO users with access to the system.
 You cannot create new SSO users.

 To create a new user: